Aeldrion/Iris/README.md

 # Retina Raycasting

-**Retina** is a fork of Aeldrion's original [Iris](https://github.com/Aeldrion/Iris) raycasting data pack for Minecraft: Java Edition 1.18+ with additional front-end (ironic because in an eye, the iris is in front of the retina) features for other datapacks to use, including raycasts with particle lines, randomly offset raycasts, and multi-raycasting.
+**Retina** is a fork of Aeldrion's original [Iris](https://github.com/Aeldrion/Iris) raycasting data pack for Minecraft: Java Edition 1.18+ with additional front-end (ironic because in an actual eye, the iris is in front of the retina) features for other datapacks to use, including raycasts with particle lines, randomly offset raycasts, and multi-raycasting.
+In the future, I also plan on adding togglable ignores for certain blocks and the ability to differentiate head vs body.

 Retina's features are mostly [bodges](https://en.wiktionary.org/wiki/bodge#Verb), so don't expect great functionality.
 Also, keep in mind that the original Iris datapack is still in development and does not yet support all blocks and entities.